blindapeseo_8dtmxj / October 6, 2021

 The goal of any search engine is to deliver results that are relevant to the searcher.
 They want to provide sites that are in line with what users are looking for.
 Of course, this isn’t always something that search engines succeed in.
 Thanks to improvements in AI, however, search engines are more accurate than they were in the fast.

 Today, there are more than 200 factors taken into consideration when deciding how to rank a site.
+One of these is which country you are trying to rank in for example SEO en Costa Rica is different from SEO in Germany.

 Sites that are optimized come closer to what search engines are looking for.
 The content on a site is still important, but there are other factors taken into consideration as well.
 On top of that, there have been significant changes to Google Core Update.